NoahCardoza/CMPE-187-G6/i_writing_test_cases/README.md

 * Enter your choice: 1

 > Provide a coin by entering it's name.
-For example nickel, dime, quarter, etc.:
+Accepted coin names are "nickel", "dime", and "quarter".
 * penny

 !
 Invalid coin.
 All invalid coins will be returned upon requesting your unused change.